apache/doris/docs/en/docs/data-operate/import/import-way/insert-into-manual.md

   The Insert Into import itself cannot control the tolerable error rate of the import.
 Users can only use the Session parameter `enable_insert_strict`.
 When this parameter is set to false, it indicates that at least one data has been imported correctly, and then it returns successfully.
 When this parameter is set to true, the import fails if there is a data error.
 The default is false.
 It can be set by `SET enable_insert_strict = true;`.

-- query u timeout
+- query_timeout

-  Insert Into itself is also an SQL command, so the Insert Into statement is also restricted by the Session variable `query_timeout`.
-You can increase the timeout time by `SET query_timeout = xxx;` in seconds.
+  Insert Into itself is also an SQL command, and the Insert Into statement is restricted by the Session variable <version since="dev" type="inline">`insert_timeout`</version>.
+You can increase the timeout time by `SET insert_timeout = xxx;` in seconds.

 ## Best Practices